3D-Space and the preferred basis cannot uniquely emerge from the quantum structure: Main ideas of the proof

-\begin{theorem} Any procedure to recover the $3$D-space from the NRQM Hamiltonian leads to infinitely many physically distinct solutions. \end{theorem} \begin{proof} Suppose we found a candidate position basis, in which the wavefunction has the form $\psi(x_1,\ldots,x_{3\n},t)$, and the Hamiltonian is expressed as in eq. \eqref{eq:schrod_hamiltonian_NRQM}.
+Suppose we found a set of candidate preferred position operators, in which the wavefunction has the form $\psi(\xThree_1,\ldots,\xThree_{\n},t)$, and the Hamiltonian is expressed as in eq. \eqref{eq:schrod_hamiltonian_NRQM}.
 Let us see if we can find other parametrizations that look like the $3$D-space at the time $t_0$.

 We take as transformation in \eqref{eq:position_operators_transformed} a unitary transformations $\wh{S}$ commuting with $\wh{H}$, so that $\ket{\psi(t_0)}$ and